Follow These Simple Tips to Drive in Rain

 Even though the hydroplaning can occur on any wet road surface but, the first 10 minutes are most dangerous even in light rain.
 Therefore, even a slight accumulation of water in those first 10 minutes can provide a perfect condition for a car to slip.
 The grease accumulation on the tire of the car can further increase this hydroplaning effect.

-Therefore, following are some of the recommendations and safety measures which you should be opting while driving on a wet road.
+Therefore, following are some of the recommendations and safety measures which you should be opting while driving on a wet road in rain.

 - After every 10,000 km, you must go for wheel alignment and wheel balancing as this will help in proper traction of tires during the rainy season.